justexisted/bonitaforward/docs/calendar/EVENT_IMAGES_POPULATION_PROOF-2025-11-03.md

 # Event Images Population Proof - November 3, 2025, 9:00 PM PST

+## ⚠️ Important Note - January 2025

+**What Actually Happened:** Despite this document claiming the fix was "permanent" and "protected from breaking again," the issue occurred again in January 2025.
+The root cause was overly restrictive URL validation in `getEventHeaderImageFromDb()` that only accepted URLs containing `'supabase.co/storage'`, causing valid image URLs to be rejected and fall back to gradients.

+**Actual Fix (January 2025):** Updated `getEventHeaderImageFromDb()` to accept any valid HTTP/HTTPS URL (not just Supabase Storage URLs), while still rejecting Unsplash URLs and gradient strings.
+See `src/utils/eventImageUtils.ts` for the current implementation.

+**Lesson Learned:** Never claim a fix is "permanent" without thorough testing with actual production data.
+Always make validation logic flexible enough to handle various URL formats.

+---

 ## Executive Summary

 **Date:** November 3, 2025, 9:00 PM PST
 **Status:** ✅ **SUCCESS** - All 74 calendar events now have database images
 **Action Taken:** Ran `populate-event-images.ts` script to populate 33 missing images
 **Result:** 33 Unsplash images successfully saved to database

+**Note:** This document was created with overly confident claims.
+The issue reoccurred - see note above.

 ---